We have been hosting our

 Bachelor in Aviation Science with Career Pilot Program

 Earning a bachelor degree in addition to becoming a professional helicopter pilot is a great career choice because pilots with a university degree are more marketable, have significantly enhanced career advancement opportunities, and enjoy 10% to 50% higher salaries.
 Earning your Bachelor of Science Degree in Aviation Administration from our affiliate Utah Valley University (UVU) has numerous advantages: An aviation-related bachelor degree is obviously the best type of degree for a professional pilot.
 Additionally, UVU is the the third largest, fully accredited, and one of the fastest-growing universities in the U.S. and has a reputation for providing exceptionally high-quality aviation training.
 All course work, readings, assignments, and interactions with your professors take place online, i.e. you will never have to set foot on their campus in Utah.
-This will allow you to live in Tallahassee and to study at times most convenient to you and when you learn most effectively.
+This will allow you to live close to our flight school and to study at times most convenient to you and when you learn most effectively.
 Some prefer to study early in the morning, some late at night, and others yet a little bid at a time throughout the day.
 The online distance learning programs from UVU have been optimized and refined over the years to provide the highest quality of aviation education available today.
 And best of all, through UVU's financial aid opportunities you will have access to free grants, free scholarship, and low-interest federal education loans that will cover not only all of your university expenses but also your entire flight training with us.
-You will start paying back your education loans in small installments generally six months after you complete your university education which coincides approximately with the time when you will get a flying job in the industry as a helicopter pilot making about $60,000 per year plus benefits.
+You will start paying back your education loans in small installments generally six months after you complete your university education which coincides approximately with the time when you will get your first job in the industry as a professional helicopter pilot making about $70,000 per year plus substantial fringe benefits.

 Private Pilot Program